Lake Argyle; a truly magnificent place to visit

 To get to Lake Argyle, head east from Kununurra towards Darwin and Katherine.
 Roughly 35km down the road is a turn off, which says the tourist drive to Lake Argyle.
 It’s actually the only road that goes there; tourist or not!

 Continue along this road almost to the end.
-You cross over the one lane bridge at the spillway, pass the homestead on your left and will eventually come to the resort and caravan park on your left hand side, just before the road starts to go down again.
+You cross over the one lane bridge at the spillway, pass the homestead on your left and will eventually come to the resort/Lake Argyle caravan park on your left hand side, just before the road starts to go down again.

-There are a couple of ‘free’ camp sites that people use along the spill way.
-Alternatively, you have to stay at Lake Argyle Resort/Caravan Park.
-The resort is a lovely place, with plenty of powered and unpowered camp sites, as well as a variety of chalets and units.
+There are a couple of ‘free’ camp sites that people use along the spill way on the way into Lake Argyle Resort/Caravan Park.
+Alternatively, you have to stay at the resort itself.
+This is a lovely place, with plenty of powered and unpowered camp sites, as well as a variety of chalets and units.
 More on that below

 What can you do in the area?

 The Lake itself is a massive attraction, and there are plenty of ways to explore it.
 You can drive your vehicle to a few lookouts, and down to the Ord River, where the hydroelectric plant is.
 There’s a lovely area down the bottom to have a picnic.

 Alternatively, you can visit the homestead, take a bushwalk through the amazing area, or explore the lake by boat, plane or helicopter.
 Beyond that, you are so close to the rest of the amazing Kimberley.

 You could spend months in the Kimberley, exploring the different nooks and crannies.
 Here’s some other posts of amazing places we went to:

 Windjana Gorge and Tunnel Creek

 There are 25,000 fresh water crocodiles in Lake Argyle.
 So far, no one has seen a salt water one in there, which makes it safe to swim.
 The freshwater crocodiles are extremely timid, and will swim away very quickly from any human interaction.